Sananduva, Rio Grande do Sul, Brazil: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and N. Ensure that you pick the right kind.
-The vast majority of adapters currently available are just plug changers and expect your devices to change the voltage themselves.
+A plug adapter that supports outlet types C and N. Check that you pick the necessary type.
+The majority of adapters currently being sold are just plug changers and expect your electronics to convert the voltage themselves.
 If yours can't do that they could burn up.
-This one works in most places.
+This one is sufficent for most places.

 Luggage scale to avoid fees